searinminecraft/Vixipy/README.md

 * [git.gay](https://git.gay/vixipy/vixipy)

 ## Disclaimer
-pixiv is a trademark of pixiv Inc. Vixipy is not affiliated, created, developed, nor affiliated by the company in anyway.
+pixiv is a trademark of pixiv Inc. Vixipy is not affiliated, created, nor developed by the company in anyway.